ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 When it comes to Vitamin B6 supplementation, form selection is one of the most consequential decisions you can make.
 Different chemical forms of Vitamin B6 vary significantly in how well your body absorbs and uses them — and Pyridoxal-5-Phosphate vs Pyridoxine HCl is one of the most commonly compared pairs.

-Pyridoxal-5-Phosphate has a higher bioavailability tier (high (S1 — best tier)) compared to Pyridoxine HCl (moderate (S3)), meaning more of the active compound reaches the bloodstream per dose unit.
+Pyridoxal-5-Phosphate has high absorption compared to Pyridoxine HCl (moderate absorption), meaning more of the active compound reaches the bloodstream per dose unit.

-Pyridoxal-5-Phosphate carries a bioavailability tier of S1 (high (S1 — best tier)) and is classified as T1 Preferred in the FormulaForge formulary.
-Pyridoxine HCl carries a bioavailability tier of S3 (moderate (S3)) and is classified as T3 Customer Choice.
+Pyridoxal-5-Phosphate shows high absorption and is classified as Preferred Form in the FormulaForge formulary.
+Pyridoxine HCl shows moderate absorption and is classified as Customer Choice.

 P5P is the metabolically active form of B6 that enzymes directly use.
 No liver conversion required — it enters the coenzyme pool immediately.
 Preferred for neurological support, hormone metabolism, and anyone with liver conditions or MTHFR variants that impair B6 activation.